-The investment in social housing will improve social inclusion by helping lower the income barrier to living in urban areas particularly in the Greater Dublin Area, where affordability is a significant issue.
+The investment in social housing will improve social inclusion by helping lower the income barrier to living in urban areas particularly in the Greater Dublin Area and other major Irish urban centres, where affordability is a significant issue.
 It is also possible that the Project will cater for elderly tenants by funding housing schemes dedicated to providing bespoke accommodation for this sector of the population, including on-site care.

-The final beneficiaries (municipal authorities and approved social housing providers) a long track record in resettling people.
+The final beneficiaries (municipal authorities and approved social housing providers) have a long track record in resettling people.
 The resettlement process is of a very participatory nature and in line with applicable law.